🧩 Aggregate Roots

 {

-use RecordsEvents;
+use EventSourcing;

 private string $title;

-public static function create(DocumentId $id, string $title): self
+public static function create(string $title): self

 {

-$self = new self();
+$self = new self(DocumentId::new());

 return $self;